 - Ages 5-9: Longer hikes at an easy pace over easy terrain are now possible.
 Children are beginning to develop more physical and mental durability.
 This is an ideal age to begin allowing your child to become involved in most aspects of the trip, from planning and packing to helping lead.
 The older your child is in this age group, the more likely moderate goal setting will be effective.
 Just make sure that the goals are shared and not an unrealistic attempt on the parent's part to "motivate" the child up an impossible hill or over a 10-mile endurance test.

-- Ages 10-13: Children are becoming increasingly conditioned physically.
+- Ages 10-13: Children in this age range are becoming increasingly conditioned physically.
 Emotionally, they are more likely to be able to handle moderately challenging situations, but they are also more likely to question the worth of anything extremely difficult.
 Hikes up to 10 miles are possible as long as the terrain is not too hilly or mountainous.
 Children in this age group thrive on being the leader — diplomatic and judicious support from parents is key.
 Menu planning, route finding, cooking, and camp setup are reasonable tasks to assign to kids at this age, but be careful that they do not take on too much and begin to feel like all they are doing is working.

 - Ages 14-18: Distances up to 12 miles become reasonable in this age group.
 Terrain choices and goal setting can become more challenging, but the axiom remains the same: Any choice must be a group choice, or the parent risks making the children feel dragged along.